Building Frontend Observability in Observe

 Geo Mapping to Understand Website Traffic

-By mapping out where your visitors come from, you can quickly spot if an outage is isolated to a particular location or if there’s a sudden burst of traffic from one spot.
-This provides key business and application performance insights and also helps you narrow down where to focus your troubleshooting efforts.
+By mapping out where their visitors come from, they can quickly spot if an outage is isolated to a particular location or if there’s a sudden burst of traffic from one spot.
+This provides key business and application performance insights and also helps them narrow down where to focus their troubleshooting efforts.

 Performance Breakdown

-You can track the performance of your web application right from the moment a user request is initiated – the time it takes in DNS resolution, time spent in making a request, processing and loading the page with a clear breakdown so you can measure and optimize performance.
+They can track the performance of their web application right from the moment a user request is initiated – the time it takes in DNS resolution, time spent in making a request, processing and loading the page with a clear breakdown so they can measure and optimize performance.

 Transaction Drill Downs

-Drilling down into a specific transaction that shows anomalous behaviour in load times, or errors gives details about location, browser, OS, and time spent in completing the transaction.
+Drilling down into a specific transaction that shows anomalous behavior in load times, or errors gives details about location, browser, OS, and time spent in completing the transaction.

 Correlate with Backend Traces

-You can correlate a specific transaction on the front end with the backend trace that fulfilled the request!
+With the trace ID hack we mentioned earlier, we were even able to get them the unified view their troubleshooters needed from frontend to backend.
+They can correlate a specific transaction on the front end with the backend trace that fulfilled the request.

 Continuous Observability with Synthetics

-By continuously testing APIs, user flows, and endpoints, synthetic tests catch potential issues before they affect actual customers.
-Once again, our customers get complete flexibility in running synthetic tests– using OpenTelemetry Collector or cloud providers and partners’ point of presence locations.
-Customers can test API or application endpoints using OpenTelemetry HTTP Check Receiver and export response data with desired transformations to Observe.
+By continuously testing APIs, user flows, and endpoints, synthetic tests catch potential issues before they affect actual users.
+Our customer had requirements around synthetics, and even though we don’t offer a synthetics test runner, we again leveraged our flexible platform to give them a few options: they can test API or application endpoints using OpenTelemetry HTTP Check Receiver and export response data with desired transformations to Observe.
 Our native integration with cloud providers such as AWS App also provides pre-built dashboards and the ability to create monitors on synthetic test results from one central point.